 Privacy Browsers: The Best Browsers for Maximum Security

-Browsers are the portals to the World Wide Web.
-No one should be barred from entering the Net, which is why internet browsers focus on one thing: usability.
-Browsers need to be fast, easy to use, almost invisible, without drawing too much attention to themselves while surfing.
-So it's no surprise that many less tech-savvy people equate their browser with the internet itself.
+Browsers serve as portals to the World Wide Web.
+No one should be barred from entering the Net, which is why Internet browsers focus on one thing: usability.
+Browsers need to be intuitive, fast, and easy to use, all while not drawing too much attention to themselves.
+With that in mind, it comes as little surprise that less tech-savvy people equate their browser with the Internet itself.

 The Most Common Browsers - Why Add More?